jtberglund/react-themable-hoc/README.md

 1. First setup `react-themable-hoc` by setting a css-in-js interface.

-    Currently the only available interface is [AphroditeInterface](https://github.com/jtberglund/react-themable-hoc-aphrodite-interface)
+    This example uses the [AphroditeInterface](https://github.com/jtberglund/react-themable-hoc-aphrodite-interface)

 ```js
 import AphroditeInterface from 'react-themable-hoc-aphrodite-interface';